jjcarrier/PS-HelpParser/README.md

 ## PSReadLine

-Persumably, users of this module are using it to gain easy to implement tab-completion for their favorite CLI programs in PowerShell.
+Presumably, users of this module are using it to gain easy to implement tab-completion for their favorite CLI programs in PowerShell.

 For full featured (tab)completion it is recommended to enable PSReadLine, this